 Our practice can make crown placement a simpler and more comfortable process for you, thanks to our CEREC machine.
 This machine uses a digital map to CREATE YOUR CUSTOM CROWN RIGHT IN OUR OFFICE, so it’s complete and placed in a single visit.

 Are Same-Day Crowns Good Quality?

 Absolutely!
 Each CEREC crown is made from a high-quality ceramic, which both looks and feels like natural tooth enamel.
 This allows it to blend into your smile while still having the strength to function normally.
-Having the crown prepared from an exact digital impression of your tooth also creates a comfortable fit, so Dr. Roth will only need to make minor adjustments, if any.
+Having the crown prepared from an exact digital impression of your tooth also creates a comfortable fit, so Dr. Parekh will only need to make minor adjustments, if any.

 Inlays and Onlays for Conservative Treatment